petebachant/UNH-RVAT-3D-OpenFOAM/README.md

 ## Usage

+  * All commands should be run from the top-level directory.
   * The mesh is generated with `scripts/Allrun.pre`.
-  * The simulation is run with `scripts/Allrun.postmesh`
+  * The simulation is run with `scripts/Allrun.postmesh`.
-  * Turbine performance can be displayed with `python scripts/perf.py`
+  * Turbine performance can be displayed with `python scripts/perf.py`.
-  * Post-processing is done with `scrips/Allrun.post`
+  * Post-processing is done with `scripts/Allrun.post`.

 ## Dependencies